epicserve/django-base-site/README.md

     What is the project name slug [example]?
     What directory do you want your project in [/Users/brento/Sites/example]?
     Are going to use Docker Compose (Y/n)?
 Y
-    Are going to Heroku for deployment (Y/n)?
-Y

     Done.